Ralo93/CustomerAnalyticsDashboard/README.md

 # How to create a customer conversation analytics product as a CTO

 ## Overview
-This document describes the architecture of my data processing and visualization system.
-The system consists of multiple components that work together to process, store, and visualize data from the sales environment.
+This document describes the approach and architecture of my data processing and visualization analytics system.
+The system consists of multiple components that work together to process, store, and visualize data from customer conversations in a sales environment.

 ## Classification Targets

-To make sense of the provided sentences, I extracted features and provided labels in the form of classifications.
+To make sense of the provided conversations, I extracted features and provided labels in the form of classifications.
 Lets start with the classifications.
 I simply used OpenAIs 3.5-turbo model as a baseline.
 Classification of each sentence was done using four major dimensions:

 ```mermaid